BookCrossing: History

 The idea for what is now known as BookCrossing was conceived in March 2001 by Ron Hornbaker in the US.
 Business partners and co-founders Bruce and Heather Pedersen collaborated with Hornbaker to launch BookCrossing.com on April 21, 2001.
 Both Bruce and Hornbaker have been veterinarians and Heather was a stockbroker.

 After two years the website had over 113,000 members and by 2004 it was prominent enough to be referenced in an episode of the Australian soap opera Neighbours.
 In the same year it appeared as a new word in the Concise Oxford Dictionary, although as of 2017, only the Collins English dictionary retained it as a word.

-Membership surpassed one million by March 2012 and the registered book count exceeded 8.5 million.
-By November 2019, there were over 1.9 million members and over 13 million books travelling through 132 countries, of which over 25 thousand books newly "released in the wild" in the previous month across over 60 countries, with over 80% of the books being released in the 8 most active countries (Germany, United States, Spain, Italy, Australia, United Kingdom, the Netherlands, and Brazil), while 30 countries had seen a book release in the previous 3 days.
+As of February 2026, there are over 1.2 million members throughout 179 countries, by whom over 25,000 books were released in the wild in the previous 30 days across more than 60 countries.
+Germany accounted for 19.1% of these wild releases, followed by the United States (12.5%), Italy (5.6%), the United Kingdom (4.7%), the Netherlands (3.7%), France (2.4%), Spain (2.0%), Australia (2.0%), and Brazil (1.9%).

 In July 2007 Singapore became the first country to give the practice official status, designating 2,000 locations in the country as 'hotspots', similar to Official BookCrossing Zones (OBCZ), in an initiative launched with the National Library of Singapore.
 The world's first official International BookCrossing Day took place on 21 April 2014.
 BookCrossing is actively developing in the countries of Eastern Europe, in particular Ukraine since 2021 in small and large cities.